kundajelab/chipseq_pipeline/README.md

 Install java (jdk >= 1.7 or jre >= 1.7) and the latest git on your system.

 Install Anaconda Python3 (or Miniconda3) on your system.
+If you already have Anaconda Python 3, skip it.
 Open a new terminal after installation.

 Install BigDataScript v0.9999 on your system.